MoreMohit/College-Placement-Tracker/README.md

 - Lucide React for beautiful icons
 - Netlify for seamless deployment

-## 📞 Support

-If you have any questions or need support, please:
-- Open an issue on GitHub
-- Contact: your.email@example.com

----

 ⭐ **Star this repository if you found it helpful!**